 A delicious edible sedimentary rock activity to help your preschooler learn about rock formations and layers.
 Making these edible sedimentary rock sandwich with layers is a great way to visualize how sedimentary rocks are formed.

 My name is Carla Mae Jansen, and I recently finished writing A Dinosaur Made Me Sneeze, a picture book about the rock cycle (more on that below!).
-Anyway, since I’ve been working on this geology book we have been doing a ton of geology activities as part of our school time.
+Anyways, I’ve been working on this geology book we have been doing a ton of geology activities as part of our school time.
 These “sedimentary sandwiches” are an edible way to teach or reinforce the processes that make sedimentary rocks.

 How to Make Edible Sedimentary Sandwiches